pierre-dargham/classicpress-composer-boilerplate/README.md

 ## Further steps

-- If you are using a VCS, like git or svn, you may want to ignore thoses files :
+- If you are using a VCS, like git or svn, you sould ignore those files :
 ```
 - /vendor
 - /wp
 - /wp-content/themes/twentyseventeen
 ```

+## WordPress plugins and theme

+- You can install and manage WordPress plugins and theme using composer, thanks to composer miror repository [wpackagist](https://wpackagist.org/).
+- If you require WordPress plugins and theme using composer, you should ignore them in your VCS, like any other dependency.